 — Thomas Edison

-The best nootropics for mood, such as MAXIMUM MIND, helps your mental keenness by boosting your mood and exonerating any known side effects from stimulants, such as coffee.
+The best nootropic for mood, such as Maximum Mind, helps your mental keenness by boosting your mood and exonerating any known side effects from stimulants, such as coffee.

 While GABA may be obtained from several sources, as discussed above, it is important to augment the number of GABA receptors by constantly consuming or supplementing foods promoting GABA instead of directly using GABA supplements that can have more bad than good.